chiragsanghvi/JavascriptSDK/README.md

 ### Platform specific Devices

-If you want to send push notification to specific platforms, you can use this option, to do so you will need to provide the devicetype in query.
+If you want to send push notifications to specific platforms, you can use this option.
+To do so you will need to provide the devicetype in the query.

 ```javascript
 var options = {